sisonke/SeedApplication/README.md

 * Password encryption using bcrypt
 * A basic user registration example

+## Clear instructions

+Create clear instructions and an application that is in a good state.

 All application dependencies in the `package.json` file should be up to date.

 Include a `.gitignore` file and ensure that the `node_modules` folder is not committed to github.